 Also allowing the insurance company to take samples for testing and analysis as much as reasonably requested.

 Statements under oath are usually recorded, or a written statement signed.
 Either way, it is a violation of the policy if you fail to comply with a request for a statement under oath.

-This document is crucial to the carrier in settling claims; some policies require a Proof of Loss be submitted within 60 days of date of loss.
-This requirement is not waived just because the claims adjuster is working with you.
+Some policies require a Proof of Loss be submitted within 60 days of date of loss.

 There is a fine balance between cooperation, delay and undue burden and the definitions are very subjective.